 I don’t know about you, but I have a lot going on these days.
-I’m married, work 50+ hours a week as a Communications Director for a Member of Congress, attend church on Sundays and Wednesdays, do my personal devotions every day, cook, clean, vacuum, maintain some sort of social life, and somewhere in there I try to blog.
+I’m married, work 50+ hours a week as a Communications Director for a Member of Congress, attend church on Sundays and Wednesdays, do my personal devotions every day, cook, clean, vacuum, maintain some sort of social life, and somewhere in there, I try to blog.
+(UPDATE: I now have a baby, too!)
 I may not know you, but I’m willing to bet your life is equally as hectic, just filled with different things.
 I’m also not trying to wear my busyness as a badge of honor; if anything, it’s overwhelming.
 And this is why I can’t live without my to-do lists.

 There are so many benefits to writing out our to-do lists or life goals.
 As I mentioned, for me it keeps me grounded but here are a few more reasons that you might also find helpful.

 1. So you don’t forget your great idea or to do something.

 How often do we have the best idea ever – the one that is going to make us millions – and then forget what it was two hours later when we finally get back to that thought.
 Or, how many appointments have you missed because you forgot to write it down and plumb forgot?
 Guilty as charged here.
 If you write something down you won’t forget to do it, or that great idea.
 If you feel like you might lose the piece of paper it’s written on, make a note on your phone and set a reminder.

 2. Makes you accountable for the task.